By Dr. Mercola

 What About Vitamin D Supplements?

-If neither sun exposure nor a safe tanning bed are feasible, you're well advised to take an oral supplement.
+If neither sun exposure nor a tanning bed are feasible, you're well advised to take an oral supplement.
 However, you need to make sure you're taking the right kind.

 Most people know that D2 – the synthetic version commonly prescribed by doctors – is not as potent as D3.
 Each microgram of orally consumed 25-hydroxyvitamin D3 is about five times more effective in raising serum 25(OH)D than an equivalent amount of vitamin D2.
 However, besides being less potent, D2 supplements may actually do more harm than good overall.